Cody Rhodes: Stardust, creative frustration, and departure (2014–2016)

 The Stardust character eventually evolved to resemble a comic book supervillain, which led to him entering a storyline rivalry with actor Stephen Amell, renaming his finishing maneuver The Queen's Crossbow, after Oliver Queen, Amell's character from Arrow.
 At SummerSlam, he and Barrett were defeated in a tag team match by Amell and Neville.
 Then, he began to work with The Ascension, forming the faction "The Cosmic Wasteland".
 At Night of Champions, they defeated Neville and The Lucha Dragons in a six-man tag team match in the pre-show.
 From September until May, he worked on television and PPV in minor storylines and losses.
 At WrestleMania 32, Stardust competed in a seven-man ladder match for the Intercontinental Championship, which was won by Zack Ryder.

 On May 21, 2016, Rhodes revealed on Twitter that he had requested his release from WWE, which was officially granted the following day.
 Rhodes cited frustrations with WWE's creative department and his position within the company as the reasons for requesting his release, noting that he had "pleaded" with writers to end the Stardust gimmick for over six months and pitched numerous storyline ideas which had been ignored.
-Reflecting on Rhodes' WWE career, Dave Meltzer of the Wrestling Observer wrote that following his run with Legacy, Rhodes was "used as more of a lower and mid-card wrestler in a number of changing roles", adding that "his career had gone nowhere and he hadn't been used well".
+Reflecting on Rhodes's WWE career, Dave Meltzer of the Wrestling Observer wrote that following his run with Legacy, Rhodes was "used as more of a lower and mid-card wrestler in a number of changing roles", adding that "his career had gone nowhere and he hadn't been used well".
 James Caldwell of Pro Wrestling Torch wrote that Rhodes "had been floundering as the Stardust character over the past year or so, mostly landing on Superstars or Main Event".
 Jason Powell of Pro Wrestling Dot Net commented that Rhodes choosing to leave was "surprising in the sense that Cody and his family have worked for WWE for so long".
 Meanwhile, Dave Scherer of Pro Wrestling Insider wrote: "I can't say I blame him a bit.
 Not even a little bit.
 WWE never gave him a real chance, and that's just sad to me".
 In September 2019, Rhodes revealed WWE Executive Vice President Triple H's reaction to his WWE departure, where Rhodes stated: